 Court Mandated Service

 Category description: a person who must complete court mandated volunteer hour requirements (no felonies).
 These are often short term projects.
 Participants must be 18 years of age.
 We reserve the right to accept participants ages 16-17, as needed, but they must be accompanied by a parent or legal guardian.

 Please read all of the information below, including the links, before arriving.

 Community Service Release Form

 Thank you for your interest in our court-mandated community service program!
 Community Service volunteers are taken on an as-needed basis.
+The following rules also apply to persons advised by their attorney (ahead of court proceedings) to do voluntary community service hours.
 Volunteers are taken in the order they arrive each day.
 We do not take reservations.
-Arrive at the museum at 8 a.m., Tuesday through Saturday, or 1:00 pm, Wednesday and Thursday with your picture ID.
-If the gate is not yet open, please do not park in front of the driveway of the house by the gate or blocking the gate.
+Arrive at the museum at 7:30 a.m., Tuesday through Saturday, with your picture ID.
+Community service volunteers are not accepted on Sundays.
+If the gate is not yet open, please do not block the gate.
 Do not park in the spaces close to the museum; leave them for museum visitors.